6 hrs

 You do NOT need to wait for:

 The BFSI trap: Banks with RBI-mandated internal escalation processes (4-hour DPSC escalation) often wait for that internal process to complete before initiating CERT-In filing.
-This approach risks breaching the 6-hour CERT-In window.
+This risks breaching the 6-hour CERT-In window.
 Run both tracks simultaneously — internal escalation to management and external filing with CERT-In are not sequential; they are parallel obligations.

 "The CSITe portal has 44 incident type categories.
 Selecting the wrong one — even if the incident is legitimately reported — is the single most common reason CERT-In follows up with an 'inadequate report' notice."